 New Washington Heights is a neighborhood just down the road from Furman University.
 Our New Fellows volunteer at the Community Heart Center’s after school program, assisting children with homework while building strong relationships with them.
 Our Fellows have worked together to develop an interactive educational curriculum to use at the Community Heart Center to help engage the students in various fun and interesting topics!

 Each year Shucker New Fellows participate in Junior Achievement, an organization that aims to inspire and prepare young people to succeed in a global economy.
 In small groups, New Fellows travel to local elementary schools to teach JA’s lessons.
 Visit the Junior Achievement website.

 Each year, New Fellows teach sessions for local high school students to empower them to think big, choose their own public service passion, engage their entire school and broader communities, and create maximum impact.
-See the Jefferson Awards.
+Learn about the Students in Action conference.